taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/08-why-no-local-state.md

-## The Lies of Local State Management
+## Transition to Sophisticated State

 Now you have learned about the basics in local state management and how to scale it in growing application with a variety of techniques and best practices.
 The next chapters will give you a transition from local state management to sophisticated state management with libraries such as Redux and MobX.

+### The Controversies of Local State Management

 State management is a controversial topic.
 You will find a ton of discussions and opinions around it.
 You will find it as reccuring topic not only in React, but also in other SPA or view layer solutions for modern web applications.
 The book is my attempt to give you consistency for these opinions and enable you to learn state management step by step.